yoannchb-pro/universal-plugins/template/template.md

 # website-plugins

-A list of plugins for node, vitejs, webpack, rollup...
+A list of universal plugins for node, vitejs, webpack, rollup...

 ## Plugins